kaylacrowder/HashiCorpSample/styling-guide-snippet.md

 A consistent writing style and voice strengthens the HashiCorp brand and produces clearer educational materials.
 Our style guide optimizes for:

-- **Non-native speakers** - Idiomatic language may not translate easily in different countries or regions.
+- **Non-native speakers** - Common figures of speech may not translate easily in different countries or regions.

 - **2am, half awake operators** - Flowery sentences are distracting when resolving production incidents.